HALLOOO178/Frida/README.md

 i will update this from time to time when i make more cool shit

+this scripts can be easily ported to other versions if u can get offsets

 https://dsc.gg/candybrawl if we get 99999k members ill upload my debug menu here early btw

 if ur gonna use these please credit me